27 Jul How to capture minutes from online meetings effectively and securely

 Finally, as you would after every meeting, complete minutes.
 If capturing minutes from online meetings is something that is an additional time drain, then use a confidential dictation and transcription service like VoiceNotes, who will deliver a word-perfect, fully proofed transcript that you can circulate with confidence to the attendees and other interested parties.

-What are the common mistakes people make using online meetings?
+What are the common mistakes people make in online meetings?

 Finally, another common mistake is neglecting to write up or capture meeting notes and minutes from online meetings, believing that a ‘recording’ of the meeting, audio or visual, is enough.
-A formal overview or a transcript is required to adhere to mandatory compliance requirements.
+In many cases, especially in the finance industry, a formal overview or a transcript is required to adhere to mandatory compliance requirements.

 What features should you be looking for in these tools?